 China’s Next-Generation Neutrino Observatory Goes Live

-China’s Jiangmen Underground Neutrino Observatory (JUNO) begins data collection, exploring neutrinos from reactors, the Sun, supernovae, and Earth.
+China’s Jiangmen Underground Neutrino Observatory (JUNO) has begun data collection, exploring neutrinos from reactors, the Sun, supernovae, and the Earth.

 The Institute of High Energy Physics (IHEP) of the Chinese Academy of Sciences announced on August 26 that the Jiangmen Underground Neutrino Observatory (JUNO) has completed filling 20,000 tons of liquid scintillator and officially started collecting data.
 JUNO is the world’s first next-generation large-scale neutrino experiment.